tkhq/sdk/examples/with-gnosis/README.md

 - If the script exits because your account isn't funded, you can request funds via https://sepoliafaucet.com/ or Coinbase Wallet (developer settings).
 - Transactions will all be broadcasted sequentially.
-- For this example, we recommend the usage of Sepolia + Infura specifically: we've experienced more consistent performance for this example on Sepolia, which is not supported by the Alchemy provider in Ethers v5.
+- For this example, we recommend the usage of Sepolia + Infura specifically: we've experienced more consistent performance for this example on Sepolia.
   See the following for a sample output:

 ```
 Address: